graphql/graphql-spec/spec/Section 3 -- Type System.md

 the Non-Null type is that result.
 If that result was {null}, then a field error must be raised.

+Note: When a field error is raised on a non-null value, the error propogates to the parent field.
+For more information on this process, see "Errors and Non-Nullability" within the Execution section.

 **Input Coercion**

 If an argument or input-object field of a Non-Null type is not provided, is